Sinono3/Sinono3.github.io/content/blog/feature/index.md

 In the general case of any network, we can define *feature visualization* as generating an input that maximizes the activation of a part of the network: an output neuron, a hidden-layer neuron, a set of neurons, or an entire layer.

-In the case of image classification models, feature visualization is quite literally visualization in the sense it refers to generating an image.
+In the case of image classification models, feature *visualization* quite literally refers to generating an image.
 Let's say we do *class* visualization, where we optimize an image so the model *overwhelmingly* classifies it in a particular class (meaning the neuron corresponding to that class in the last layer will be significantly activated, more than all the other output neurons.)

 In a perfect world, if we were to visualize class 285 on ResNet18, we would get an image of a cute kitten.
 In reality, though, feature visualizations can be confusing and unintelligible compared to a natural picture.
 We'll see this as we try to implement it ourselves.

 ## Implementing visualization

-Using PyTorch, we'll implement class visualization for a pre-trained image classification model.
+Using PyTorch, let's implement class visualization for a pre-trained image classification model.
 We're going to choose a specific ImageNet class and optimize an image so the model classifies it in the specified class.
 So, which class are we choosing?

 {{ img(path="./hen.jpg", caption="ImageNet class 8: *hen*.
 [Source.](https://unsplash.com/photos/brown-and-red-he-n-G61iAuzI9NQ)") }}